lukechaplin/cavu_tech_test/README.md

 `php artisan serve`

-To run the tests use
+To run the tests use (feature tests require testing database spun up to run)

 `php artisan test`